Lit3r4lly/NightmarOS/README.md

 - libstdc++

 ## Userland features
-- May god will be with us and we will get this far
+- May god will be with us, and we will get this far

 ## How do I read the documentation?
-The documentation files availble at the ``documentation/`` directory
+The documentation files available at the ``documentation/`` directory

 ## How do I build and run this?
 You can build NightmareOS after you have the cross-compiler which build with ``scripts/build-gcc.sh``